Brillar0101/NeuralCard/README.md

     class LEDS out
 ```

-**Inference.** The six IMU axes feed the six input neurons; LEDs at each node
+And inference.
+The six IMU axes feed the six input neurons, and the LEDs at
-light with the real activations as the network runs.
+each node light with the real activations as the network runs.

 ```mermaid
 flowchart LR